 The Historic Resource Nomination Process handout describes the requirements, fees and process to nominate a resource for designation on the City's Register of Historic Resources.

 Historic Preservation Highlights

 The City is now using the California Historical Resources Inventory Database (CHRID) for the management of information related to its historic resources.
 This database includes information about historic resources that have been designated or listed in the National Register and resources that have been identified as part of a community plan update historical survey.
 We encourage the public's use of this data.
-If you have questions or find errors, please contact staff at [email protected].
+If you have questions or find errors, please send us an email.